frederic-perez/AmE-dictionary/data/idioms.md

 __bestie__ _slang_ One’s closest friend. _I’m so excited that my bestie is coming to visit this weekend!_
 __big boned__ _euphemism_ Fat or obese.
 Usually used as an excuse for one’s size. _I know that people think I have an eating problem, but really I’m just big boned!_
 __big break__ A fortuitous moment, opportunity, or turn of events of great consequence, especially as relates to one’s career. _I had a big break when a movie director saw me in an improv group and offered me an audition for his new film._
+__big spender__ Someone who spends money freely and in great amounts, especially on nonessential things or events.
+Can also be used sarcastically to refer to someone who is reluctant to spend money, or who offers to spend only a small amount. _There are a certain few big spenders who always come through the casino, so we try to make sure they have the best experience possible._ _You’re only willing to pay for my soda?
+Wow, you’re a real big spender._
 __bite (one’s) head off__ To respond to someone with anger that is often sudden or unprovoked. _What’s wrong with the boss today?
 I just tried to ask him a question, and he totally bit my head off!_
 __bitter pill to swallow__ An unpleasant fact that you must accept.
 __bless your pointy little head__ A condescending phrase used to patronize someone for being foolish or not very bright. _You failed the exam because you thought the sun was a planet?
 Aw, bless your pointy little head._